theLittleBigZ/Code-Ninjas-Halloween-project/README.md

    c.
 Update the configuration in `public/firebase-config.js`

 4. Deploy to GitHub Pages:
    a.
+Push your changes to GitHub
+   b.
 Go to your repository settings
-   b.
-Enable GitHub Pages
    c.
-Select the branch you want to deploy
+Navigate to "Pages" under "Code and automation"
    d.
+Under "Source", select "Deploy from a branch"
-Set the root directory to `/docs` or `/public`
+   e.
+Select your main branch and set the directory to "/" (root)
+   f.
+Click "Save"
+   g.
+Wait a few minutes for the deployment to complete
+   h.
+Your site will be available at `https://<username>.github.io/<repository-name>`

 ### Usage